datastreamapp/api-docs/docs/README.md

 Our public API uses the ISO/IEC 20802-2 Standard known as [OData JSON Format v4](https://odata.org).

 ## Attribution/Citation
-Thank you ahead of time for using this data responsibly and providing the appropriate citations when necessary when being presented to external parties.
+Thank you ahead of time for using this data responsibly and providing the appropriate citations when being presented to external parties.
 These citations must be accompanied by a link to the DOI (https://doi.org/{value}).
 The licence, citation, and DOI can be retrieved from the `/Metadata` endpoint.

 ## Modules
 We have built modules to wrap around our API to make it easier to use.